 If you feel that you or someone you know are in immediate danger, contact local authorities.

 With over 2 billion active users, WhatsApp is the world’s most-used instant messaging app.
-WhatsApp scams, frauds, cons, and hacks are not showing any sign of slowing down.
-In fact, quite the opposite.
-Fortunately, you can practice simple security policies that require no technical knowledge to stay safe.
+And WhatsApp scams, frauds, cons, and hacks show no sign of slowing down.
+In fact, the situation is quite the opposite.